pzaino/thecrowler/doc/config_yaml.md

 crawler:
   workers: 5        # Required, this is the number of workers the crawler will use
-  depth: 1          # Required, this is the maximum depth the crawler will reach (0 for no limit)
+  max_depth: 1      # Optional, this is the maximum depth the crawler will reach (0 for no limit)
-  delay: "2"        # Required, this is the delay between two requests (this is important to avoid being banned by the target website, you can also use remote(x,y) to use a random delay between x and y seconds)
+  delay: "2"        # Optional, this is the delay between two requests (this is important to avoid being banned by the target website, you can also use remote(x,y) to use a random delay between x and y seconds)
-  timeout: 10       # Required, this is the timeout for a request
+  timeout: 10       # Optional, this is the timeout for a request
-  maintenance: 60   # Required, this is the time between two maintenance operations (in seconds)
+  maintenance: 60   # Optional, this is the time between two maintenance operations (in seconds)
+  interval: 10      # Optional, this is the time before start executing action rules on a just fetched page (this is useful for slow websites)
+  source_screenshot: true # Optional, this is the flag to enable or disable the source screenshot for the source URL
+  full_site_screenshot: true # Optional, this is the flag to enable or disable the screenshots for the entire site (not just the source URL)
+  max_sources: 4   # Optional, this is the maximum number of sources to be crawled per engine

 image_storage:
   type: local       # Required, this is the type of the image storage API